-If you’re a new driver or a teenager learning to drive recently, you should definitely get the coverage.
-Purchasing car insurance without license can be tough but not impossible.
+If you’re a new driver or a teenager learning to drive, you should definitely get the coverage.
+Purchasing car insurance without a license can be tough, but not impossible.
 Contact your insurance agent for more information.

 Will My Insurance Premium Increase If There’s a Gap in My Coverage?

-Yes, your insurance premium will likely see a rise if there’s a gap in your coverage.
-There are quite a few reasons you will experience a gap in your insurance, such as non-payment or late payment.
-If your insurance company finds that you’re at fault in an accident, then you could potentially be dropped from coverage.
+Yes, your insurance premium will likely be raised if there’s a gap in your coverage.
+There are quite a few reasons you can experience a gap in your insurance, such as non-payment or late payment.
+If your insurance company finds that you’re at fault in an accident, you could potentially be dropped from coverage.

-Of course, you can qualify for a discount over the years if you keep up good driving history and pay your premiums on time.
+Keep in mind that you can qualify for discounts over the years if you keep up a good driving history and pay your premiums on time.
 Talk to your insurance agent for details.

-What Do I Do If I Get Affected in A Hit-And-Run?
+What Should I Do If I Get Affected in A Hit-And-Run?

-A driver hurriedly leaving the scene after an accident isn’t only selfish but also against the law.
+A driver hurriedly leaving the scene after an accident isn’t only selfish—they are breaking the law.
 Here’s what you can do after someone hits you and leaves you to fend for yourself.

-- Note everything you remember about the car, including bits of the license number, make and model of the car.
+- Note everything you remember about the car, including any of the license-plate number, make and model of the car.

 - Gather witnesses and ask for any details you may have missed.
-Note their contact number as well.
+Get their contact numbers as well.

 - Document the damage so you have proof to show your insurance providers and the cops.